kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

     reason: SufficientPods
   - type: BudgetConfigured
     status: "False"
-    reason: MissingWorkloadReference
+    reason: MissingSchedulingGroup
-    message: "The PDB scope is set to 'Workload', but pods are missing the workload reference."
+    message: "The PDB scope is set to 'PodGroup', but pods are missing the schedulingGroup."
 ```

 They will notice there are healthy pods but 0 expected replicas, and see the `BudgetConfigured` condition.
-This will allow them to debug and fix the missing pod labels.
+This will allow them to debug and fix the missing schedulingGroup references.

 #### Simplified Setup Example